Don’t Overpay for Required Auto Insurance

 Types of Auto Insurance

+Liability Insurance: This type of insurance is usually mandatory and covers damage to other people’s property and medical expenses for injuries they sustain in an accident you cause.
 Liability coverage is the foundation of all auto insurance policies and for states that require auto insurance, liability is the required minimum coverage.
-Liability coverage will only pay for property damage and injury caused by the insured driver or policy holder to the other accident victims.
-The insured at fault driver will not have insurance money to pay medical expenses for his own injuries or car repairs if he is at fault and only carries liability coverage.
-In the event a driver with only liability insurance is a victim in a car accident, and is not at fault, there will be no payment for injuries or damages if the at fault driver is not insured.
+Liability coverage will only pay for property damage and injury caused by the insured driver or policyholder to the other accident victims.
+The insured at-fault driver will not have insurance money to pay medical expenses for his own injuries or car repairs if he is at fault and only carries liability coverage.
+In the event a driver with only liability insurance is a victim in a car accident and is not at fault, there will be no payment for injuries or damages if the at-fault driver is not insured.

 What Auto Insurance Pays For